 According to the Office on Women’s Health, women ages 21-29 should get a Pap test every three years.
 Women 30-64 should get a Pap test and an HPV (human papillomavirus) test every five years, or continue with Pap tests only every three years.

-After age 65, you may be able to stop having Pap tests based on 10 years of negative results and on Dr. Kong's recommendation.
+After age 65, you may be able to stop having Pap tests based on 10 years of negative results.

-Ultimately, how often you get tested is a decision best made in consultation with Dr. Kong after a review of your medical history, your current health, and your lifestyle.
-If, for example, you have a family history of certain cancers, Dr. Kong may recommend more frequent testing.
+Ultimately, how often you get tested is a decision best made in consultation with the doctor after a review of your medical history, your current health, and your lifestyle.
+If, for example, you have a family history of certain cancers, the doctor may recommend more frequent testing.

-If follow-up tests continue to indicate the presence of abnormal cells, Dr. Kong may order more conclusive tests, such as a cervical biopsy, because persistent abnormal cells do run the risk of turning into cancerous cells.
-The good news is that early monitoring and intervention allows Dr. Kong to act quickly to clear up precancerous cells, allowing you to avoid a cancer diagnosis altogether.
+If follow-up tests continue to indicate the presence of abnormal cells, the doctor may order more conclusive tests, such as a cervical biopsy, because persistent abnormal cells do run the risk of turning into cancerous cells.
+The good news is that early monitoring and intervention allows the doctor to act quickly to clear up precancerous cells, allowing you to avoid a cancer diagnosis altogether.

-Between routine annual exams and periodic testing, Dr. Kong ensures that your health is consistently monitored, which is critical in catching and treating problems before they become major medical issues.
-To take charge of your health, make an appointment with the online tool or call Dr. Kong anytime.
+Between routine annual exams and periodic testing, the doctor ensures that your health is consistently monitored, which is critical in catching and treating problems before they become major medical issues.
+To take charge of your health, make an appointment with the online tool or call anytime.